 To make the crust:

-Combine graham cracker crumbs, sugar, peanut butter, and butter until combined.
-Add water, 1 tablespoon at a time, until mixture holds together when pinched.
+- Combine the graham cracker crumbs, sugar, peanut butter, and butter until combined.
+Add water, 1 tablespoon at a time, until the mixture holds together when pinched.

-Press mixture into bottom and up sides of prepared pan.
-Bake 10 minutes or until edges of crust are lightly browned.
+- Press the mixture into the bottom and up the sides of the prepared pan.
+Bake 10 minutes or until the edges of the crust are lightly browned.

 To make the filling:

-Using an electric mixer on medium speed, beat cream cheese and sugar until fluffy.
-Mix in vanilla.
-Add milk in three portions, alternating with cocoa powder, and mix until combined.
-Begin and end with milk.
+- Using an electric mixer on medium speed, beat the cream cheese and sugar until fluffy.
+Mix in the vanilla.
+Add the milk in three portions, alternating with the cocoa powder, and mix until combined.
+Begin and end with the milk.

-In a large bowl, beat whipping cream with a whisk or with an electric mixer with the whisk attachment.
+- In a large bowl, beat the whipping cream with a whisk or with an electric mixer with the whisk attachment.
 Whisk until soft peaks form.

-Gently fold whipped cream into chocolate mixture.
-Gently stir in chopped peanut butter cups.
+- Gently fold the whipped cream into the chocolate mixture.
+Gently stir in the chopped peanut butter cups.

-Transfer filling to pie crust.
-Spread evenly and smooth top.
+- Transfer the filling to the pie crust.
+Spread evenly and smooth the top.
 Garnish with peanut butter cups.